efisher5/recipease-server/README.md

-# Getting Started with Recipe Book Backend
+# Getting Started with Recipease

 The backend of Recipe Book was built with Node.js, Express, Prisma, and Postgres.